TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/ProjectilePathSensor.md

 - Constaint 5: Design a system that complies with the ANSI Z136.1 Standard
   - This constraint is required due to the use of laser sensors to determine when a projectile is launched.
 This Standards clasifies lasers as well as defines the required PPE while useing lasers.
 - Constraint 6: Use a processing unit that has the capability to support all required sensors as well as ability to connect to a ESP device.
   - It is expected that 16 I/O ports are required to read the object detection sensor array.
 The Microprocessor must be capabile of suppling sufficent power.
 Also, another port to comunicate and power the ESP device required in the wireless communication subsystem.
+Additonally, in order to read sensor data quickly the microcontroller must have atleast 15 pinchange interupts to allow microcontroller to not continously loop.
 ## Schematic
 ![image](https://github.com/JTJones73/Capstone2024-Team2/assets/158105560/e07acf35-f173-472a-92ad-ec09fcd796f9)